Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

-\textit{The semantic topological space is explored by researchers to identify semantic linguistic principles captured in texts through a topological lens.
+\begin{myBox}[]{Definition} \textsc{\textbf{Insight (Semantic Space).}} \textit{The semantic topological space is explored by researchers to identify semantic linguistic principles captured in texts through a topological lens.
 Most of the applications in this section involve understanding the semantic similarity between text pairs from a topological lens. } \end{myBox}